theredfish/git-o-clock/README.md

-# git-project-manager
+# git-repo-manager
-GPM : A light git project manager for use in terminal.
+GRM : A light git repository manager for use in terminal.